Skip to main content

 Additional Degree Requirements

-Studio Project and Exhibition.
-In the third or fourth year and no less than six months following the successful completion of the second year of course work, students may present their studio project and complete the exhibition.
-Approval by both the student’s advisor and the graduate program director is required prior to the examination.
-Students are also required to submit documentation of their exhibition to be kept on file in the office of the Graduate Program Director.
+Thesis Project and Exhibition.
+In the third or fourth year and no less than six months following the successful completion of the second year of course work, students may present their thesis.
+Approval by both the student’s supervisor(s) and the graduate program director is required prior to the examination.
+Students must consult the graduate handbook for thesis submission.

 Academic Regulations